-Since the independent hauler who might threaten the waste oligopoly has to go somewhere to offload when his or her trucks top out, those engineered landfills also became a bottleneck in the waste business.
-Once the vertically integrated firms lock up control over disposal in an area, new upstarts become subjected to price squeezes at the dump until they can no longer compete.
+Since the independent hauler has to go somewhere to offload when his or her trucks top out, those engineered landfills also became a bottleneck in the waste business.
 "We don't fear competition on the street, said [Jerry] Antonacci [of Crown Waste Corp., NYC].
 'Our fear for the future is the dumps.
 The public[ly traded] companies control the dumps, and if they want to raise the price to \$70 a ton, they can - with a snap of their fingers - put everyone out of business."